Jack12816/greppy/docs/guide/12_binaries.md

 It puts the application into the debugging mode which contains the following
 settings:

-* If an fatal error or an uncaught exception occurs the master won't restart the works. (no handling of worker crashs)
+* If a fatal error or an uncaught exception occurs the master won't restart the works (no handling of worker crashs).
 * Starts the application in foreground so everything gets logged on the terminal
-* If you specify more than one worker context a GNU Screen session is started
+* If you specify more than one worker context, a GNU Screen session is started

 ## Application management